For university websites, there’s a time to be creative and occasions when we should just stay clear.

 Another tendency of HE, because of the number of different audiences, is to try and speak to two of them at once.
 It might be prospects and current students, or students and employers.
 But worse still is when you try and get woolly about who you’re addressing.

-We were looking at an ‘Information for Parents’ page recently and the suggestion was raised to call it ‘Friends and supporters’.
+We were devising an ‘Information for Parents’ page recently.
+Somebody suggested calling it ‘Friends and supporters’.
+F**k’s sake.
 That’s what most universities call their donors!
 Know who you’re addressing and be crystal clear about it – especially if they aren’t the target audience elsewhere on the site.

 Video content is everywhere now, and we have to earn views or risk it being ignored.
 Last year, Greenwich experimented with triple-word slogans to promote testimonial content.
 ‘Promoter.
 Instigator.
 Achiever.’
 Etc. I wasn’t keen.
 That vacuous stuff might work for a Lucozade billboard, but it won’t make you watch a video.